ExpHP/thpages/static/content/mods/bullet-cap.md

 *Astonishingly,* this works.

 Granted, obviously, not every instance of the number 2000 is related to bullet cap (though the *vast majority* of them are), so there are also blacklists of addresses not to replace.
+Lately I've also been using whitelists for many things.

 **In TH06, TH07, and TH08, things are more complicated!**  In these games, the bullet array lives in static memory, making it impossible to resize safely.
 The patch changes these games to instead allocate an array on the heap, storing a pointer to it at the beginning of where the array normally reside.